 Getting to, from and around Dubai

 There are now more than 25 airlines that offer flights to Dubai from the UK and with so many airlines vying for your attention, flight prices have dropped dramatically in recent years.
-Fly direct with airlines like Emirates and Virgin Atlantic or indirect with airlines like Air France or Qatar Airways.
+Fly direct with airlines like Emirates and British Airways or indirect with airlines like Air France or Qatar Airways.
+You can fly from Glasgow, Stansted, Manchester and other regional airports too.

 Dubai has a simple but very efficient monorail system which runs through the city from north to south.
-It's a great option for getting about the city, however, taxis are also very cheap for when you want to head away from the main monorail line.
+It's a great, budget friendly option for getting about the city, however, taxis are also very cheap for when you want to head away from the main monorail line.
+Driving in Dubai can be a little crazy at times (there can be a lot of traffic at rush hour, and hiring a car is possible from the airport, or often from your hotel.

 Things to do in Dubai